“This is not only Ghana’s loss”

 Cover of "The Promise of Hope: New and Selected Poems, 1964-2013" by Kofi Awoonor.

-I first met Kofi Awoonor (who died this weekend in the terror attack in Nairobi, Kenya) as an excitable 17-year-old high school student then in the Sixth Form.
-We had been set Awoonor’s This Earth, My Brother as one of our A-Level texts, and needless to say no one, including the English teacher, seemed to have the faintest clue what the novel was about.
-I decided to set off to find out for myself and took a bus from school to Cape Coast University, some 50 miles away to speak to the big man himself.
-Without cell phones or Internet there was no chance of booking an appointment at the time so I just showed up on the university campus and asked around until I was pointed to his office.
-He was at a lecture then so I sat down patiently outside his office to wait.
+I first met Kofi Awoonor (killed in the terror attack in Nairobi, Kenya, this week) as an excitable 17-year-old high school student in the Sixth Form.
+We had been set Awoonor’s This Earth, My Brother as one of our A-Level texts, and needless to say, no one, including the English teacher, seemed to have the faintest clue what the novel was about.
+I decided to set off to find out for myself and took a bus from school to Cape Coast University, some 50 miles away, to speak to the big man himself.
+Without cell phones or the Internet, there was no chance of booking an appointment at the time, so I just showed up on the university campus and asked around until I was pointed to his office.
+He was at a lecture then, so I sat down patiently outside his office to wait.

-The man materialized in what seemed to me like hours later and kindly ushered me into his office, where I was completely dazed at the number of books pressed closely together on his bookshelves.
-“We are studying This Earth My Brother, and I want to know what really caused Amamu’s madness at the end of the book,” I blurted out in a complete haze of bewilderment and awe to be finally speaking to the author.
+The man materialized in what seemed to me like hours later and kindly ushered me into his office, where I was wholly dazed at the number of books pressed closely together on his bookshelves.
+“We are studying This Earth My Brother, and I want to know what caused Amamu’s madness at the end of the book,” I blurted out in a complete haze of bewilderment and awe to be finally speaking to the author.
 Can you imagine!
-Rather than answer me directly, he asked me several questions first to ascertain that I had actually read the novel and then to prod me into finding an answer for myself.
+Rather than answer me directly, he asked me several questions first to ascertain that I had read the novel and then to prod me into finding an answer.

-I left as unenlightened as when I arrived, but with one firm conviction: Kofi Awoonor was not just a writer, but a superb human being for having taken the time off from what I later discovered to have been an incredibly busy schedule to attend to an absolute imbecile that I then was, and likely still am now.
-It took me at least another maybe fifteen years or so to fully understand the novel, and I now rate it as one of the best examples of modernist alienation in African literature to be read alongside Tayeb Salih Season of Migration to the North, Dambudzo Marechera’s House of Hunger, Ngugi wa Thiongo’s A Grain of Wheat, Yvonne Vera’s Without a Name, and Coetzee’s Waiting for the Barbarians, among various others.
+I left as unenlightened as when I arrived but with one firm conviction: Kofi Awoonor was not just a writer but a superb human being for having taken time off from what I later discovered to have been an incredibly busy schedule to attend to an absolute imbecile that I then was, and likely still am now.
+It took me at least another fifteen years to fully understand the novel.
+I now rate it as one of the best examples of modernist alienation in African literature to be read alongside Tayeb Salih Season of Migration to the North, Dambudzo Marechera’s House of Hunger, Ngugi wa Thiongo’s A Grain of Wheat, Yvonne Vera’s Without a Name, and Coetzee’s Waiting for the Barbarians, among various others.

-But there was another tie that I had with Awoonor, and perhaps not a very happy one.
-Jeebo (his nickname) and I used to run away from school most Tuesdays to go and lie on the beach reading poetry and eating bananas with tinned sardines.
-Jeebo was just a year above me at boarding school but I considered him the wisest creature that happened to be walking on the face of the earth at the time.
-We read lots of Awoonor, including a poem whose title I alas cannot readily remember but that seemed uncannily appropriate at this time of his sudden death.
+But I had another tie with Awoonor, and perhaps not a very happy one.
+Jeebo (his nickname) and I used to run away from school most Tuesdays to go and lie on the beach, reading poetry and eating bananas with tinned sardines.
+Jeebo was just a year above me at boarding school, but I considered him the wisest creature that happened to be walking on the face of the earth at the time.
+We read lots of Awoonor, including a poem whose title I cannot readily remember but that seemed uncannily appropriate at this time of his sudden death.
 The opening lines of the poem read something like this:

 At the Gates